 Having fun in the sun is a great way to spend your summer.
 Unfortunately, you and your kids won’t be the only ones outdoors.
 Being out in the open can make you more prone to bee stings, but don’t worry, these can be relieved without taking a trip to the doctor…assuming you don’t have an allergy!
-If these bees have made a nest for themselves in your property, this is not something you’ll likely want to allow to continue.
-Contacting a service like Calgary Pest Control could help to remove these insects from your home and mitigate the possibility of future stings or injury to you or your children.
+Home Remedies are great because you can usually make them with the items you have in your cupboard, leading to immediate and inexpensive treatment.

 Below are five ways to relieve bee stings at home.
 Most of these only need to be done on the first day of the sting, though you may continue to a second day if you are still having some symptoms.